adloky/smalls/english/all-dorothys-adventures-in-oz.md

 The Emperor of the Winkies, who was also known throughout the Land of Oz as the Tin Woodman, was certainly a remarkable person.
 He was proud of his new tin castle, and showed his visitors the rooms.
 Every bit of the furniture was made of tin — the tables, chairs, beds — even the floors and walls were of tin.

 "It cost a lot of money," remarked the shaggy man.

 "Money!
 Money in Oz!" cried the Tin Woodman.
 "What a queer idea!
 Did you suppose we are so vulgar as to use money here?"

-" Why not?" asked the shaggy man.
+"Why not?" asked the shaggy man.

 "If we use money to buy things with, instead of love and kindness, then we will be no better than the rest of the world," declared the Tin Woodman.
 "Fortunately we don’t know money here, in the Land of Oz at all.
 We have no rich, and no poor."

 "Good!" cried the shaggy man.
 "I also despise money.
 I’d like to live here always."

 The Tin Woodman said,

 "If you can prove to the Princess Ozma that you are honest and true and worthy of our friendship, you may indeed live here all your days, and be as happy as we are."